jakored1/pi-thermal-printer/README.md

 so eventually I tried with another image and it worked!
 (I used [this image](https://downloads.raspberrypi.org/raspbian/images/raspbian-2019-04-09/2019-04-08-raspbian-stretch.zip))

-Once you finished the above tutorial and the printer prints properly we can move on to connecting the buttons
+Once you finished the above tutorial and the printer prints properly we can move on to connecting the buttons.
 If printing the image comes out with gibberish don't worry about it,
 that happend to me but through the code (later on) photos were printing just fine